 As a professional dancer, you want to be able to show your potential employers who you really are.
-When it comes to headshots, this is especially important.
+When it comes to dancer headshots, this is especially important.
 Your headshot should capture the essence of who you are as an artist and human being.
 It should show off your best features while still being tasteful and professional.
 If you would like more information about how to get amazing headshots for dancers, please read on!

-Professional dancers should have great headshots that look good.
+Professional dancers should have a professional image.

 You must have a professional headshot if you are a professional dancer.
 The difference between an amateur headshot and a professional one can be the difference between getting cast in a show or not getting cast at all.
 A good headshot will help people see your passion for dance and your talent and skill.